rafamrslima/100days-codeup/log.md

 ### Day 57/100
 Today I spent some time learning about the Ethereum ecosystem, wallets, transactions, gas fees, and smart contract deployment using Remix IDE and Foundry framework.

+### Day 58/100
+Today I spent some time learning about the Solana ecosystem, wallets, transactions, I started watching the official Solana bootcamp on youtube.